Mohamed-Ashour/MyBlog/README.md

 # MyBlog
-MyBlog is simple blog made using ruby language .
+MyBlog is simple blog made using ruby language and sinatra framework.